pyinput/python-uinput/README.rst

 ===============
- Python-uinput
+ Python-uinput2
 ===============

-Python-uinput is Python interface to Linux uinput kernel module which allows attaching userspace device drivers into kernel.
+Python-uinput2 is Python interface to Linux uinput kernel module which allows attaching userspace device drivers into kernel.
 In practice, Python-uinput makes it dead simple to create virtual joysticks, keyboards and mice for generating arbitrary input events